Comparison of Noise Temperature of Rydberg-Atom and Electronic Microwave Receivers: Abstract

 \section{Abstract}

-Microwave receivers using electromagnetically-induced transparency (EIT) in Rydberg atoms have recently been demonstrating consistently improved sensitivities.
-However, it is not immediately evident how their state-of-the-art electric field sensitivities compare to those achieved using standard electronic receivers consisting of low-noise amplifiers (LNAs) and mixers.
-In this paper, we show that currently demonstrated atomic sensitivities of simple room-temperature free-space coupled EIT receivers are not competitive with conventional room-temperature electronic receivers.
-We show that resonant or confining microwave structures designed to enhance the electric fields in Rydberg-atom receivers can improve their sensitivities, resulting in noise temperatures lower than those of conventional receivers.
-For a given mode profile, the external (coupling) quality factor of the microwave field-enhancing structures must be carefully chosen to minimize their thermal and quantum noise contributions.
+Microwave receivers using electromagnetically-induced transparency (EIT) in Rydberg atoms have recently demonstrated improved sensitivities.
+It is not evident how their state-of-the-art electric field sensitivities compare to those achieved using standard electronic receivers consisting of low-noise amplifiers (LNAs) and mixers.
+In this paper, we show that conventional room-temperature electronic receivers greatly outperform the best demonstrated sensitivities of room-temperature Rydberg electrometers in standard free-space coupled configurations.
+However, Rydberg-atom receivers can surpass the sensitivity of conventional receivers if resonant or confining microwave structures are designed to enhance the electric fields sensed by the atoms.
+For a given microwave resonator, the external (coupling) quality factor must be carefully chosen to minimize their thermal and quantum noise contributions.
 Closed-form expressions for these optimal design points are found, and compared in terms of noise temperature with conventional LNAs reported in the literature from $600\,\mathrm{MHz}\sim 330\,\mathrm{GHz}$.